ayushxx7/ayush-mandowara-blog/content/Git/04-Git-Handbook.md

 ## [Merging when Git says that the histories are unrelated](https://www.educative.io/edpresso/the-fatal-refusing-to-merge-unrelated-histories-git-error)

-Sometimes you might want to merge two repos from different sources, or you might have a situation where both your local and cloud have some commits for the same project in the initial stages.
+Sometimes you might want to merge two repositories from different sources, or you might have a situation where both your local and cloud have some commits for the same project in the initial stages.
 In such cases, Git throws an error about unrelated histories.
 To resolve the issue, type the following in your terminal: